 The Young Center for Immigrant Children’s Rights

-Inspired by true events and the story of motion picture “The Search” directed by Fred Zinnemann, written by Richard Schweizer, David Wechsler, Paul Jarrico, Montgomery Clift, Betty Smith, Peter Viertel
+Inspired by true events and the story of the motion picture “The Search” directed by Fred Zinnemann, written by Richard Schweizer, David Wechsler, Paul Jarrico, Montgomery Clift, Betty Smith, Peter Viertel

 Additional Story Consultant:

-Carla Macal Montenegro is a PhD student in Geography at the University of Oregon.
+Carla Macal Montenegro is a Ph.D. student in Geography at the University of Oregon.
 She is studying the interconnections between borders, colonialism, and feminist geography.
-She received a Masters in Social Work from University of Southern California in 2012 and a B.A. in Sociology at UC Irvine in 2008.
+She received a Masters in Social Work from the University of Southern California in 2012 and a B.A. in Sociology at UC Irvine in 2008.
 Carla has been an adjunct lecturer in Sociology at East Los Angeles Community College (ELAC) since 2016.
-She is an educator involved in a pedagogy of liberation.
+She is an educator involved in the pedagogy of liberation.
 She enjoys reciting social justice poetry with 3 Generaciones and Sin Fronteras group.
 Carla is also the creator of Ixoq Arte an herbalist self-preservation project to reclaim ancestral indigenous knowledge.
 She was raised in East Los Angeles and was born in Guatemala.
-For more info, visit her website: www.cobuildingcommunity.org
+For more info, visit her Website: www.cobuildingcommunity.org